 These scams involve a company contacting you saying that, for a fee, they can negotiate the settlement of your student loans (that is, paying a lump sum of money that is less than the amount you owe, usually pennies on the dollar).
 They will take your money and nothing will change with your loans...because settlement is not an option with student loans!

 Your Federal student loans are a contract between you and the Federal government.
-There are only three ways to get rid of your student loans: pay them off (or some combination of payment with loan forgiveness), you become totally and permanently disabled, or you pass away.
+There are only three ways to get rid of your student loans: the borrower pays them off (or some combination of payment with loan forgiveness), the borrower becomes totally and permanently disabled, or the borrower pass away.
 You cannot negotiate the terms of the loan because they are set in Federal statute (that is, Federal law).
-Go to the "Paying Off Student Loans" tab on our "Student Loans" page for legitimate repayment options
+Go to the "Paying Off Student Loans" tab on the Financial Education Program's "Student Loans" page for legitimate repayment options.

 FAFSA stands for Free Application for Federal Student Aid.
 It has the word "Free" in the title, so you should NEVER pay money to file your FAFSA!
 There are several sites that promise to help you fill out your FAFSA...after you pay almost $80 in fees.
 While these companies will walk you through the FAFSA, there is no reason for you to pay for something that can be done on your own.
 Also, the FAFSA has recently been shortened so it it quicker to fill out.